themeteorchef/saas-stripe/saas-stripe-pt-2.md

 }
 ```

 Look familliar?
 Just like we did in part one, we're wrapping the meat of our method in a check for `SERVER_AUTH_TOKEN`.
-Once we're sure we're on the server, we just call to `Meteor.users.update`, passing our user's id.
+Once we're sure we're on the server, we just call to `Meteor.users.update`, passing our user's `id`.
 Easy peasy.
 Our update is simply the values we passed over to our method from within our `Stripe.customers.updateSubscription` callback.
 It's a bit Inception-y, but you can sort of think of it like hot potato.
 Each of our methods is just tossing the potato (our call from the client side) until it gets a response (or an error).
-Once our user is updated, we simply return our `updateUserSubscription` future we've defined here _back to_ our `stripeUpdateSubscription` method to ultimately return to the client.
+Once our user is updated, we simply return our `updateUserSubscription` Future we've defined here _back to_ our `stripeUpdateSubscription` method to ultimately return to the client.

 So let's pause for a second.
 What does all of this actually _achieve_?
 Two things: it ensures that our customer's subscription has been updated _on Stripe's servers_, but also that their subscription has been updated on _our servers_.
 We do this "twice" because it allows us to store some knowledge of our customers current "state" locally.
 We could alternatively just call to Stripe every time we wanted this information, but that could get pretty costly.
 It also means Stripe needs to be working no matter what, or we risk breaking our application.
 This may seem like a lot of work, but it's all in service of a bigger point: a great customer experience.
-Even though we're just lowly developers, we can [kick those design nerds in the shins](http://www.hapkido-defense-system.com/VMC%20Punch%20Defense%2002.gif) with little gems like this.
+Even though we're just lowly developers, we can [kick those design nerds in the shins](http://youtu.be/VZ2CSpNze5Q?t=10s) with little gems like this.

 Okay.
-Before we call this part complete, let's head back over to the client to see what we do when our response makes it back to the client.
+Before we call this part complete, let's head back over to the client to see what we do when our response finally makes it _back to_ the client.

-<p class="block-header">/path/to/file</p>
+<p class="block-header">/client/controllers/authenticated/billing-plan.js</p>
 ```.lang-javascript
 Meteor.call('stripeUpdateSubscription', plan, function(error, response){
   if (error){